glukicov/alignTrack/README.md

 ### [Alignment manual (link)](http://gm2-docdb.fnal.gov/cgi-bin/RetrieveFile?docid=9857&filename=manual.pdf&version=16)

+This project contains a simple 2D alignment model and plotting scripts for the alignment of the g-2 tracking detector.

 ### This project has moved to its new home: https://cdcvs.fnal.gov/redmine/projects/gm2tracker/wiki/Tracker_Alignment_MC_with_Millipede_II_Framework

 ### Legacy code up to v1.0 is mainted here: